CUB-Geomicrobiology/schedule/README.md

 ## Readings

-`Read by` dates for readings are the dates on which related assignments are due (`Assignment`), content will be part of a team exercise or discussion in class (`Exercise`), or is part of individual and team readiness assessment tests (`RAT`).
+`Read by` dates for readings are the dates on which related assignments are due (`Assignment`), content will be part of a team exercise or discussion in class (`Activity`), or is part of individual and team readiness assessment tests (`RAT`).
 Required readings are prefixed with a number to indicate the suggested order of reading (for logical flow, not as an indication of importance).
 Optional readings are prefixed with `OPT`.
 They are not required reading and are **not** part of any tests or exercises but provide additional information that you may find helpful or interesting.

 #### Module 1